 Can I drive a tour through the park?

-Non-scheduled, infrequent commercial motor vehicle tours are, however, allowed to enter the park from the west to travel to Lake McDonald Lodge and from the east as far as the Rising Sun Motor Inn without written authorizations.
+Non-scheduled, infrequent commercial motor vehicle tours are allowed to enter the park from the west to travel to Lake McDonald Lodge and from the east as far as the Rising Sun boat dock without written authorizations.
 These commercial tours are also allowed to travel to the Many Glacier and Two Medicine areas without additional authorization.
 Commercial tour entrance fees will be charged upon entry to Glacier National Park.
-Beginning in the 2020 summer season, road-based tour CUAs may be required for motor vehicle tours in Glacier National Park.
-The park will announce requirements for 2020 road-based tour CUAs in December 2019.
 No commercial transportation is available or authorized in the North Fork area on the inside North Fork Road.

 Is what I’m planning defined as a “commercial activity”?